-A written report (printed out on paper) should be handed in to the instructor before 15.15, Tuesday, November 6.
+A written report (printed out on paper) should be handed in to the instructor before 13.15, Tuesday, November 20.
 Note that this deadline is sharp.
-Directly after there will be oral presentations.
-Some students will be randomly selected for oral presentation of the assignment at the beginning of the exercise session, so it is necessary to attend that session to get all the bonus points.
 (Note that the assignment is completely voluntary, but that a correct report that is handed in in time will grant you bonus points at the final exam.)